Bachelor of Primary Education (Creative Arts)

 School Level

-For example, if a school has a Level 2 risk rating, applicants will be subject to greater restrictions than in the past and will be required to provide more documentary evidence, such as proof of English language proficiency and financial capacity.
+For example, if a school's visa assessment level is 2, the applicant will face more restrictions and be required to provide more written evidence, such as proof of language proficiency and financial capacity.

-Course Campus
+Course Campuses

 - ACT